Where Else Can I Get Support?

 Faith Based Support

 These sources of support are not mental health treatment and are not led by mental health professionals.
+Resources provided by churches and other organizations are subject to change.

 • Stephen’s Ministry, is a program of the United Methodist Church that provides lay support for those coping with stressful situations.
-In the Milledgeville area, the Stephen’s Ministry is offered through the First United Methodist Church.
+In the Milledgeville area, the Stephen’s Ministry is offered through the First Methodist Church.

 • Fresh Hope, provides faith based, online support groups for individuals and families of those with a mental health diagnosis.